MicrosoftDocs/Viva/Viva/glint/survey-reports-overview.md

 There are two levels of reporting access you can choose for your leaders.

-- **Live access:** Reporting access is readily available in real time as surveys are completed.
+- **Live access**: Reporting access is readily available in real time as surveys are completed.
 Administrators will always have Live access and can't be included in Phased access rollout.
-- **Phased access:** Recommended for managers and HRBPs (HR Business Partners) for action planning, tracking, and reviewing feedback results for *completed* surveys, excluding this role group from real-time, live survey results.
+- **Phased access**: Recommended for managers and HRBPs (HR Business Partners) for action planning, tracking, and reviewing feedback results for *completed* surveys, excluding this role group from real-time, live survey results.
 Phased access is configured at the program level but occurs at the cycle level.

   >[!TIP]
   > Keep survey results classified while the survey is Live, among just a small group of leaders.
 Incomplete results may lead to unintended and inaccurate conclusions. *Feedback results aren't final until all results have been considered.*